sarasartori-cybersec/GRC-IAM-Portfolio/01-Influencer-Identity-Framework/Project-Summary.md

 Traditional security focuses on firewalls; modern security focuses on **Identities**.
 Every human staff member and every "Non-Human" AI agent must have a verified, scoped, and audited identity.
 Zero-trust is a fundamental principle to secure access.

 ### 2. Least Privilege by Default
 Permissions are a liability, not a convenience.
 Every integration, from a video editor to a sponsorship bot, should operate on the absolute minimum access required to perform its function.
-If an account doesn't need "Delete" permissions, it doesn't get them.
+If an account doesn't need "Delete" permission, it should not be assign it.

 ### 3. Governance as an Enabler, Not a Roadblock
 Security shouldn't slow down the business.
 My goal is to enable safe access without creating unnecessary barriers.
 By automating offboarding and vendor vetting, we allow creators to move faster, knowing their foundation is secure.